0dataloss/Rackspace-Playbooks/DEBIAN_DEPLOYER_LAMP_LB_MEMCACHE/README.md

 # Use of this infrastructure

-This infrastructure is a "one way only" code publishing.
+This infrastructure is a "two way" code publishing.
-Is good for all the websites/blog where the code and all the files are uploaded and managed from one source ONLY, and there is no code/image/file upload from the users.
+Is good for all the websites/blog where the code and files are uploaded and managed from 2 different sources:
-If the website is hosting a CMS where the owner wants to publish images, the use of a CDN system is highly encouraged.
+- the Deployer server which you canuse as an SFTP server
+- the web interface which is offering uploads functionality

 # How to use this template